-I don’t know why, but for some reason I had the impression that the book would be more ‘devotional’.
-It’s not too lengthy at 159 pages (maybe even shorter than this review).
-But Perriman comes through with a thought-provoking and deeply biblical, historical and theological treatise, supporting his work from the Greek of the New Testament and Septuagint, as well as plenty of references to deutero-canonical texts and other such second temple period works.
-It’s hard to imagine such an academic work could be laid out in a shorter textual framework, but I’ve seen it done before and Perriman no less able to do so.
+Perriman comes through with a thought-provoking and deeply biblical, historical and theological treatise, supporting his work from the Greek of the New Testament and Septuagint (Greek Old Testament), as well as plenty of references to deutero-canonical texts and other such second temple period works.
+It’s hard to imagine such an academic work could be laid out in a shorter textual framework, but I’ve seen it done before and Perriman has joined that club.

 Many will be aware of the discussions revolving around the new Pauline perspective, especially in its more current rounds of debate between John Piper and N.T.
 Wright.
 I will say from the outset that, if people struggle with accepting the new Pauline perspective on justification and other theological terminology embedded in Romans, then I believe those same people will struggle even more with Perriman’s work.
 Yet, I do believe this work should be considered a worthy voice in the evangelical scholarly world on Pauline studies and, particularly, studies in Romans.